Oodnadatta: Historic buildings

 The historic Oodnadatta railway station, now a museum, is listed on the South Australian Heritage Register.

-Demographics

-At the 2016 census, the population of Oodnadatta was 204 with Aboriginal and/or Torres Strait Islander people making up 53.3% of the population.
-This was a decrease on 2006, when the population was 277, of whom less than half were Indigenous.

-In 2016, 61.7% of people spoke only English at home.
-Other languages spoken included Yankunytjatjara 4.7%, Luritja 3.6%, Afrikaans 1.6%, Tagalog 1.6% and Pitjantjatjara 1.6%.

 Oodnadatta Aboriginal School

 The Oodnadatta Aboriginal School, located in Kutaya Terrace, is a school operated by the Government of South Australia offering education from Reception to Year 12.
 In 2018, the school had a total enrolment of 14 students, of whom 86% were indigenous, and a teaching staff of three.

 Climate

+Oodnadatta has a hot desert climate (Köppen: BWh), with extremely hot summers and mild winters.
+The town's position in the Outback causes large seasonal variation.
+Average maxima vary from 38.0 C in January to 19.8 C in July while average minima fluctuate between 23.2 C in January and 5.9 C in July.

+Mean average annual precipitation is very low: 171.8 mm, spread between 34.4 precipitation days.
+The town is very sunny, with 182.5 clear days and only 59.1 cloudy days per annum.
+There is a large sign in Oodnadatta claiming the town is "The driest town, the driest state of the driest Continent".

-Oodnadatta has a hot desert climate (Köppen climate classification BWh) and has also recorded the highest reliably measured maximum temperature in Australia: 50.7 °C (123.3 F) on 2 January 1960.
-This record stood unequalled until 13 January 2022, when a temperature of 50.7 °C (123.3 F) was measured in Onslow, Western Australia, thus equalling Oodnadatta's record.
+Extreme temperatures have ranged from -4.0 C on 16 July 1979 to 50.7 C on 2 January 1960, the highest reliably measured maximum temperature in Australia.
+This record stood unequalled until 13 January 2022, when a temperature of 50.7 °C (123.3 °F) was measured in Onslow, Western Australia, thus equalling Oodnadatta's record.
 A higher temperature was recorded at Cloncurry in 1889; however, this has since been shown to have been recorded in a non-standard enclosure and likely to have been considerably cooler than first believed.
-There is a large sign in Oodnadatta claiming the town is "The driest town, the driest state of the driest Continent".